Robert Branford (police officer): Legacy

-He was described, in the 1893 book "Scotland Yard, Past and Present", as “Not an educated man: but what to my idea was of much greater importance, he possessed a thorough knowledge of police matters in general.
+Branford was described, in the 1893 book "Scotland Yard, Past and Present", as “Not an educated man: but what to my idea was of much greater importance, he possessed a thorough knowledge of police matters in general.
 I should say he was about the only half-caste superintendent officer the Met ever had.”
+Until 2023, there were no known photographs of Branford.